collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     ``catalog.fs`` out of the regular ``Data.fs``.
 Use it to specify the extra filestorages.
 (See explanation further on).

+enable_snapshotrestore
+    Having a snapshotrestore script is very useful in development environments, but can be harmful in a production buildout.
+The script restores the latest snapshot directly to your filestorage without asking any questions whatsoever.
+If you don't want a snapshotrestore, set this option to false.

 We'll use all options::